Young Adult Mental Health & Substance Abuse Treatment Centers

 Change Your Relationship With Food—Eating Disorder Treatment at Newport Institute

 Our eating disorder treatment programs teach you how to accept yourself, make lifestyle changes, and avoid common triggers of eating disorders.
-Though difficult, making changes to your lifestyle is one of the most powerful parts of the treatment plan.
+Making changes to your lifestyle is one of the most powerful parts of the treatment plan.
 Our team of nutritionists and therapists will help you develop mindful eating habits that can evolve with lifestyle changes and maturity.
-At Newport Institute, we believe that the meal is medicine, and we are dedicated to helping you change your relationship with food as an essential part of a healthy and balanced lifestyle.
+At Newport Institute, we are dedicated to helping you change your relationship with food as an essential part of a healthy and balanced lifestyle.

 Eating disorders carry the highest death rate of all mental health disorders, through suicide or medical complications.
 As a result, they are far deadlier than any of the others.